-- Cook and stir until the mixture is making big slow bubbles and is very thick.
-Lift the spoon out of the pot and drizzle some of the caramel over the surface.
-If it forms a ribbon that does not disappear after 10 seconds or so, it is ready.
-Also, check by dragging the spoon along the bottom of the pot.
-You should be able to see the bottom of the pot for a few seconds before the thickened mixture closes in on itself and covers the bottom again.
+Continue cooking, stirring constantly, until the pot erupts in big slow bubbles and the mixture looks very thick.
+At this point, you should test the consistency.
+Lift the spoon up out of the mixture and let some of the sauce drizzle back onto the surface of the dulce de leche.
+If it forms a ribbon that does not disappear after 10 seconds or so, the sauce is ready.
+You can also check by dragging the spoon along the bottom of the pot.
+You should be able to see the bottom for a few seconds before the thickened caramel closes in on itself and covers the bottom again.

 Remove the pot from heat and let it cool for 5 minutes.
 Take out and discard the cinnamon sticks, and stir in the vanilla.

 Let the dulce de leche cool completely before you use it in a recipe or serve it.